 Saving honeybees, native bees and other pollinators is important because of their economic value to crop production and because their populations are at risk in many places across the United States.
 Insects pollinate $18 billion to $27 billion worth of U.S. crops annually, according to Nancy Adamson, a pollinator conservation specialist with the Xerces Society and the USDA-NRCS East National Technology Support Center in Greensboro, N.C.
 Put another way, one in three mouthfuls of food and drink Americans consume is the result of insect pollination, according to Adamson’s program.

 “Bees, in general, are the most important crop pollinators,” said Adamson.
 “That’s because of all of our insects bees are the only ones that collect nectar and pollen and depend on it all of their lives.

 “Bees also play a critical role in pollination because they exhibit flower constancy,” Adamson added.
 “That means,” she explained, “that once they find a good source of nectar or pollen, they will keep visiting that kind of flower until the nectar or pollen is depleted.
 This is good for pollination.
 They save energy by visiting flowers they know have good resources.”
-(Watch a short a video of wild bees pollinating crops.)

 But bees are in trouble.